pranavvss/Automated-Trading-Bot-No-hardware-required/README.md

 >[!NOTE]
 The primary objective of this project is to develop a model capable of predicting future stock prices for Apple Inc. (AAPL) using a combination of Long Short-Term Memory (LSTM) neural networks, technical analysis, fundamental analysis, and sentiment analysis.
 The goal is to enhance the predictive accuracy by incorporating multiple data sources and advanced machine learning techniques.
+>Additionally combined with a automated bot that places oder on the basis of above prediction done

 Below is a chart showing how we will proceed-